PhilboBaggins/empty-files/README.md

 To save disk space, the files are stored in a compressed format.
 So, when writing them to a disk, you'll need to decompress them first or use a program that automatically decompresses them while writing them to the disk.

 The files are named according to their size.
-For example, the file `zeros-1GB.img.bz2` contains 1 GB of zeros.q
+For example, the file `zeros-1GB.img.bz2` contains 1 GB of zeros.

 ## Building